-- The new Scaddabush restaurant in Etobicoke and the new Reds restaurant in Mississauga, both opened in Fiscal 2018, will be added to Royalty Pooled Restaurants on January 1, 2019. - As at December 19, 2018, the date of this Management's Discussion and Analysis ("MD&A"), SIR has leased a property in the Mimico neighbourhood of Etobicoke, Ontario upon which it is currently building one new Scaddabush restaurant.
-There can be no assurance that this restaurant will be opened or will become part of Royalty Pooled Restaurants. - Subsequent to Q1 2019, effective December 9, 2018, SIR closed the Canyon Creek restaurant on Front Street in downtown Toronto after the landlord executed a demolition clause in the lease agreement.
-SIR is required to pay a Make-Whole Payment to the SIR Royalty Income Fund (the "Fund"), via the SIR Royalty Limited Partnership (the "Partnership"), for this location from the date of closure until it ceases to be part of Royalty Pooled Restaurants on January 1, 2019. - SIR continues to focus on sustaining and growing existing restaurant sales and profits while effectively managing costs.
+- Subsequent to Q2 2019, SIR completed a renovation at the Jack Astor's in Don Mills, Ontario.
+SIR also completed major renovations at The Loose Moose in downtown Toronto and at the Scaddabush at Square One shopping centre in Mississauga, Ontario. - As at March 21, 2019, the date of this Management's Discussion and Analysis ("MD&A"), SIR is currently building one new Scaddabush restaurant at a leased property in the Mimico neighbourhood of Etobicoke, Ontario.
+There can be no assurance that this restaurant will be opened or will become part of Royalty Pooled Restaurants. - SIR continues to focus on sustaining and growing existing restaurant sales and profits while effectively managing costs.
 SIR carefully monitors economic conditions, competitive actions, and consumer confidence, and considers new restaurant developments and renovations to existing restaurants where appropriate.
 Based on its assessment of these conditions, the timing of new restaurant construction and renovations, as well as related opening schedules, will be reviewed regularly by SIR and adjusted as necessary.